On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 Recall that, in orthogonal groups, regular semisimple elements might have eigenvalues of multiplicity greater than $1$ (i.e., they need not be separable).
-We prove a simple lemma which specifies how this can happen.
+We recall a lemma which specifies how this can happen, whose proof is straightforward and left to the reader.

 \begin{lemma} Assume $g \in G$ is regular semisimple.
 Then $g$ centralizes a nondegenerate $1$-space, and $\emph{dim} \, \emph C_V(g)=1$.
 Moreover, either $g$ fixes no other nondegenerate $1$-space, or it acts as $-1$ on a nondegenerate $2$-space, and fixes no other nondegenerate $1$-space. \end{lemma}